Gryphuss/Tucil3_13522043/README.md

 ## Description

-A program designed to solve the Breach Protocol minigame in Cyberpunk 2077 with a brute-force algorithm.
-This proram allows user to enter a Breach Protocol matrix and target solution through a txt file or by the CLI, and returns the best possible sequence with maximum value possible.
-This program is entirely written in C++.

 A program designed to solve Word Ladder game with pathfinding algorithms.
 This program allows user to enter a Word Ladder problem by the CLI and returns the result with prefered algorithms available.
 The user may choose three Uniform Cost Search, Greedy Best First Search, or A\*.
 This program is entirely written in Java.

 ## Requirements